 These turkey hot dogs have quite a cult following, although I did not tell tasters there was a turkey (and vegan) variety in the mix.
 Tasters enjoyed the soft flavor and texture of these long hot dogs.
 These didn't grill up as well as their beefy counterparts.

-Honorable Mention: Lightlife Veggie Hot Dogs
+If you need a veggie dog: Lightlife Veggie Hot Dogs

 Its almost unfair to taste veggie hot dogs against their meaty, beefy relatives, but we did anyway.
 I didn't acknowledge that there was a veggie dog included in the test to tasters, but most avoided this dog based on color and shape.
 My mother-in-law noted that it tasted like a hot dog, but with a much softer texture.
 This hot dog alternative did grill and fill up a bun nicely.